Helpico/Helpico/README.md

 **For Children (Providing a New Way to Learn):** Our **[Kotya Motya](https://kotamota.com)** platform offers a universe of unique, therapeutic games.
 These are not typical educational apps.
 They are designed to work *with* a child's vulnerable emotional state, rebuilding their confidence and capacity to learn through positive, non-stressful interactions.

-This dual approach—empowering the adults while providing a new kind of tool for the children—is how we begin to transform learning from a source of stress into a process of healing.

 <img width="504" height="288" alt="image" src="https://github.com/user-attachments/assets/6fea99cf-4ed9-4695-9cbf-1cdd5b627026" />
 <br>